Click-Through Rate (CTR)

 To achieve the best results, you need to look at each element individually and employ industry best practices to raise the game.
 For example, packing your ad copy, headlines and descriptions with power words, such as ‘exclusive’, ‘revealed’, ‘hidden’ or ‘lifetime’, is a surefire way to incite action and tempt people into clicking through to your landing page.
 To increase email CTR, avoid using generic phrases like ‘click here’ as click-through text because it tells your subscribers nothing about what’s waiting for them on the other side of the link.

-Spend time studying the most powerful optimization techniques and learning more about advertising on Google AdWords and Facebook to really nail your strategy and drive more targeted traffic to your online store.
+Spend time studying the most powerful optimization techniques and learning more about advertising on Google Ads and Facebook, and nailing SEO and email marketing to really perfect your strategy and drive more targeted traffic to your online store.